jin09/Quick-reference/Python3.md

 # This will generate a random integer in range 1 to 59
 ```

+### NOTE

+* Primitive data types like integers/strings/float/etc get passed to functions by value
+* Other data types gets passed in as reference and not by value (list, set, dictionary)

 ### Find first occurance of substring in string

 ```python